nosaoliha/landingpage/README.md

 ## Instructions
 The starter code has an **HTML** and **CSS** files to display a static version of the Landing Page project.
 You will need to convert this project from a static project to an interactive one.
 This will require modifying the **HTML** and **CSS** files, but primarily the **JS** file.

-To get started, open `js/app.js` and start building out the app's functionality
+To get started, open `js/app.js` and start building out the app's functionality.

+## Development
+First of all, build the navbar dynamically based on the sections of the page.
+This can be achieved by using the below mentioned methods of javascript

+`document.getElementById`
+`document.createElement`
+`.setAttribute`
+`.appendChild`

+Next step would be to add functionality to distinguish the section in view.
+This can be achieved by using the `.getBoundingClientRect()` method of javascript.
+Active states have to be added to the sections as well as the corresponding nav-links.

+Last part is to add the functionality to scroll to sections.
+This can be achieved by using the below mentioned methods of javascript

+`scroll(), scrollBy(), and scrollIntoView()`